-The 2017 Tax Act is expected to have significant effects on our income tax expense, which could result in a material adverse impact on our results of operations, financial condition and cash flows.
+The 2017 Tax Act will continue to have significant effects on our income tax expense, which could result in a material adverse impact on our results of operations, financial condition and cash flows.

-In December 2017, the 2017 Tax Act was enacted and includes a broad range of tax reforms, including changes to corporate tax rates, business deductions and international tax provisions.
-Many of these provisions significantly differ from prior U.S. tax law, resulting in material tax accounting implications for us.
-Some of the significant new requirements include, but are not limited to, a one-time mandatory deemed repatriation transition tax on previously deferred foreign earnings, a remeasurement of our deferred taxes due to the change in the corporate tax rate, taxation of certain global intangible low-taxed income under the international tax provisions, and limitations on the deductibility of performance-based compensation for officers.
-Some of these provisions, such as the deemed repatriation transition tax and remeasurement of deferred tax assets, had immediate accounting implications which resulted in a significant increase in our tax expenses for the year ended December 31, 2017.
-As we continue to evaluate the potential implications of the 2017 Tax Act on our financial statements, any increase in our income tax expense in future periods could have a material negative impact on our results of operations.
-In addition, the deemed repatriation transition tax liability, which is payable over eight years, will adversely impact our cash flows and financial condition in future periods.
+In December 2017, the 2017 Tax Act was enacted and included a broad range of tax reforms, including changes to the corporate tax rate, business deductions and international tax provisions.
+Many of these provisions significantly differed from prior U.S. tax law, resulting in material tax accounting implications for us.
+Some of the significant new requirements included, but are not limited to, a one-time mandatory deemed repatriation transition tax on previously deferred foreign earnings, a remeasurement of our deferred taxes due to the change in the corporate tax rate, taxation of certain global intangible low-taxed income under the international tax provisions, and limitations on the deductibility of performance-based compensation for officers.
+Any increase in our income tax expense as a result of the 2017 Tax Act could have a material negative impact on our results of operations and financial condition.
+In addition, the deemed repatriation transition tax liability, which is payable in installments over eight years, adversely impacts our cash flows.
 Any changes to our corporate tax planning and strategies as a result of the 2017 Tax Act may not result in a favorable impact on our income tax expense in future periods.

-The calculation of the tax impact and exposures under the 2017 Tax Act is complex.
-It requires the collection of information not regularly produced by us, the use of estimates and the exercise of significant judgment in determining our tax provision.
-As regulations and guidance evolve with respect to the 2017 Tax Act, and as we gather more information and perform more analysis, our results may differ from previous estimates and may materially affect our financial position.
-Furthermore, we will need to evaluate whether changes to our existing processes and controls are necessary to address the financial reporting effects.
+The calculation of the tax impact under the 2017 Tax Act is complex.
+It requires the collection and analysis of extensive information, the use of estimates and the exercise of significant judgment in determining our tax provision.
+As we continue to evaluate our existing processes and controls necessary to address the financial reporting effects of the 2017 Tax Act, we also expect further guidance may be forthcoming from the FASB and the SEC, as well as regulations, interpretations and rulings from federal and state tax agencies.
 If we fail to correctly interpret the tax law or implement effective internal controls on gathering, analyzing and reviewing data used in our calculations, our income tax provision could be misstated, which could have a material adverse impact on our results of operations and financial condition.